ontodev/robot/docs/remove.md

 robot remove --input obi.owl --term OBI:0000070 --select descendants
 ```

 `remove` also includes a `--trim` option, set to false by default.
-If `--trim true` is included, ROBOT will remove any dangling entities left behind by removals.
-By contrast, in `filter`, the default is `--trim true`.
+All entities in axioms to removed must be in the set specified by the combination of the terms and the select statements.
+If `--trim true` is included, any axiom containing *one or more* entity in the set will be removed.

 ## Select